ppy/osu-wiki/news/2023/2023-02-10-osumonthly-7.md

 ![](/wiki/shared/news/2023-02-10-osumonthly-7/jan23-quiz.jpg)

-By the way, "05Z2" itself is a reference to the `.osz2` file format, which is only used internally in the game servers.
+By the way, "05Z2" itself is a reference to the `.osz2` file format, which is used internally in the game servers and osu!stream.

 Anyway, on to this month's question.
 It's February, Valentine's Day is coming soon, so here's a nice lovely question for you all: